healeycodes/healeycodes.com/posts/building-a-shell.md

 ## REPL

 A shell is an interactive program before it's a language implementation, and the user experience starts at the prompt.
-This first step is about building the interactive skeleton: print a prompt, read a line, keep a little state, and leave a clean place to plug executio logic into.
+This first step is about building the interactive skeleton: print a prompt, read a line, keep a little state, and leave a clean place to plug execution logic into.

 ```c
 // repl.h